Jan Jambon

-Johan "Jan" Martin Jozef Jambon (born 26 April 1960) is a Belgian businessman and politician of the New Flemish Alliance (N-VA) who has been serving as a Deputy Prime Minister and as the Minister of Finance, Pensions, National Lottery and Federal Culture Institutions in the De Wever Government since february 2025.
+Johan "Jan" Martin Jozef Jambon (born 26 April 1960) is a Belgian businessman and politician of the New Flemish Alliance (N-VA) who has been serving as a Deputy Prime Minister and as the Minister of Finance, Pensions, National Lottery and Federal Culture Institutions in the De Wever Government since February 2025.
 Before that, he served as Minister-President of Flanders from 2019 to 2024.
 He replaced Kris Peeters as a member of the Belgian Chamber of Representatives in 2007.
 The N-VA was, at that time, partnered with the Christian-Democratic and Flemish party.
 In June 2010 and May 2014, he was re-elected on an N-VA list.

 He became mayor of Brasschaat in 2013 after his party won the local elections in 2012.
 In November 2014, he was replaced as acting mayor by Koen Verberck (also N-VA), after joining the new Federal Government.

-In October 2014, he became Deputy Prime Minister and Minister of the Interior and Security, charged with the direction of public buildings, in the Michel Government.
+In October 2014, he became Deputy Prime Minister and Minister of the Interior and Security, charged with the administration of public buildings, in the Michel Government.
 Jambon remained in this position until the government fell in December 2018.

 In 2019, he became the new Flemish Minister-President of the Jambon government.
 He is also the mayor of the municipality of Brasschaat.
 Jambon stepped down as Minister-President with the formation of the Diependaele Government, following the 2024 regional election.